Quantum Otto cycle in the Anderson impurity model: Theory

 This equation features a time-local generator $\Lt_t$ that captures memory effects typical of non-Markovian dynamics \cite{Shibata1977,Shibata1979,Breuer2002}.
 The generator naturally separates into two contributions: a Hamiltonian part described by the commutator with a Hermitian operator $K_{\rm S}(t)$, and a dissipative term represented by

 where the real coefficients $\theta_{\rm k}(t)$ are time-dependent rates and $L_{\rm k}(t)$ are the Lindblad-type operators, which may also vary in time.

 It is important to note that the decomposition of $\Lt_t$ into its Hamiltonian and dissipative components is not unique.
 However, by invoking the principle of minimal dissipation \cite{Colla2022a}, one can select a unique effective Hamiltonian $K_{\rm S}(t)$ such that the dissipator is minimized according to a specific operator norm.
 Following the approach in Ref.~\cite{Hayden2021}, this minimum is achieved when the Lindblad operators are traceless, thereby uniquely identifying $K_{\rm S}(t)$ as the internal Hamiltonian of the system.
+This Hamiltonian represents a renormalization of the system energy levels, and corresponds to the Lamb-shift in the weak coupling regime.
+For more insight into how the system-bath coupling affects this renormalization, see \cite{Colla2025Ks}.

 With this definition, the internal energy of the system is given by the expectation value

 The corresponding energy balance is then expressed through the first law of thermodynamics,

 where the work $W_{\rm S}(t)$ and heat $Q_{\rm S}(t)$ contributions are defined as